violetrollergirl/violetrollergirl.com/resources/for-clients/booking-guide/index.md

 - If you don't know exactly when you want to meet, use my booking form to suggest some options.
 - If you want to know when I'm available, I'll direct you to [my calendar](#tours) and then I'll ask you to fill in my booking form.
 - If you're not sure whether or not I offer a service you want and need to speak with me about that, use my booking form to start the conversation about it.
-- If all you want to do is have [a short introductory call]({% link index.html %}#rate-add-ons-and-online-intro-call-and-deposit-20-minutes), use my booking form to schedule time for it with me.
+- If all you want to do is have [a short curiosity call]({% link index.html %}#rate-add-ons-and-online-curiosity-call-30-minutes), use my booking form to schedule time for it with me.
 - If you merely want to see me for a quick visit such as for a half hour appointment, I will still ask you to fill in my booking form.
 - If you try to get my attention in any way in order to spend some time with you privately, but you didn't use my booking form to do it, I'll ask you to fill in my booking form.